Behzad-amn/curvefit_gd/README.md

 ## Scaling Data

-It is highly recommended to scale your data for better stability in the optimization process.
-However, if you choose to scale your data, you must:
+It is highly recommended to scale your data before using the curve fitter for better stability in the optimization process.

-- Use the same scaling parameters for any future input data, ideally through the predict() method.
-- If you choose not to scale your data, the coefficients will be easier to interpret but may result in less stable optimization.

 ## Class and Methods